Gender equality

+The United Nations emphasizes that gender equality must be firmly upheld through the following key principles:

+Inclusive participation: Both men and women should have the right to serve in any role within the UN's main and supporting bodies.

+Fair compensation: The Universal Declaration of Human Rights affirms that gender should never be a factor in pay disparities—equal work deserves equal pay.

+Balanced power dynamics: Authority and influence should be shared equally between genders.

+Equal access to opportunities: Everyone, regardless of gender, should have the same chances to pursue education, healthcare, financial independence, and personal goals.

+Women's empowerment: Women must be supported in taking control of their lives and asserting their rights as equal members of society.

-UNICEF says gender equality "means that women and men, and girls and boys, enjoy the same rights, resources, opportunities and protections.
+UNICEF (an agency of the United Nations) defines gender equality as "women and men, and girls and boys, enjoy the same rights, resources, opportunities and protections.
 It does not require that girls and boys, or women and men, be the same, or that they be treated exactly alike."

+As of 2017, gender equality is the fifth of seventeen sustainable development goals (SDG 5) of the United Nations; gender equality has not incorporated the proposition of genders besides women and men, or gender identities outside of the gender binary.
+Gender inequality is measured annually by the United Nations Development Programme's Human Development Reports.

+Gender equality can refer to equal opportunities or formal equality based on gender or refer to equal representation or equality of outcomes for gender, also called substantive equality.

+Gender equality is the goal, while gender neutrality and gender equity are practices and ways of thinking that help achieve the goal.
+Gender parity, which is used to measure gender balance in a given situation, can aid in achieving substantive gender equality but is not the goal in and of itself.
+Gender equality is strongly tied to women's rights, and often requires policy changes.

 On a global scale, achieving gender equality also requires eliminating harmful practices against women and girls, including sex trafficking, femicide, wartime sexual violence, gender wage gap, and other oppression tactics.
-UNFPA stated that, "despite many international agreements affirming their human rights, women are still much more likely than men to be poor and illiterate.
-They have less access to property ownership, credit, training and employment.
-This partly stems from the archaic stereotypes of women being labelled as child-bearers and home makers, rather than the bread winners of the family.
+UNFPA stated that "despite many international agreements affirming their human rights, women are still much more likely than men to be poor and illiterate.
+They have less access to property ownership, credit, training, and employment.
+This partly stems from the archaic stereotypes of women being labeled as child-bearers and homemakers, rather than the breadwinners of the family.
 They are far less likely than men to be politically active and far more likely to be victims of domestic violence."